DataDog/integrations-core/docs/dev/README.md

 Correlate your data with user observability data
 : Leverage Datadog to increase the value of your platform by allowing customers to see the data from your platform alongside the rest of their technology stack.

-Increase mean-time-to-resolution (MTTR) for customers : When a customer's account is enriched with data from an integration, they are able to see a broader view of their entire stack, allowing them to debug and remediate issues more quickly.
+Decrease mean-time-to-resolution (MTTR) for customers : When a customer's account is enriched with data from an integration, they are able to see a broader view of their entire stack, allowing them to debug and remediate issues more quickly.

 Increase adoption and visibility